 Play up the contrast between period country architecture and modern graphic pattern with a tiled wall that adds wow to the bathroom.

-In this rustic bathroom bolthole, original floorboards are painted a soft sage green and topped with a rug for comfort.
-Curtains and wallpaper in complementary tones create a wraparound feel that adds to the air of serenity.
+In this farmhouse bathroom bolthole, wooden floorboards are topped with a colorful striped rug for comfort.
+Panelling and wallpaper in complementary tones create a wraparound feel that adds to the air of coziness.